Doomhowl-Interactive/basalt/README.md

 > NOTE: The Xcode build generator needs to be used or the build will fail.

-> NOTE: SDL3 (master branch of SDL) is compiled and statically compiled with basalt,
+> NOTE: SDL3 (master branch of SDL) is compiled and statically linked with basalt,
 > so the first compilation may take a while...

 ## Screenshots